NSNolan/LockerRoom/README.md

 ### Technical Details

 A lockbox is logically a disk image.
 While a lockbox is unencrypted the disk image can be attached and a volume can be mounted as a filesystem.
-While a lockbox is encrypted, the disk image cannot be used.
+While a lockbox is encrypted, the disk image cannot be accessed.

 An enrolled key is logically a public key and serial number that maps to an external hardware device containing the corresponding private key.
 The type of public-private key pair is determined by the configuration details used when the key is enrolled.

+An external lockbox is logically a connected disk device with at least one mountable APFS Volume.
+While an external lockbox is unencrypted the associated disk device's volumes can be mounted as a filesystem.
+While the external lockbox is encrypted, the associated disk device's volumes cannot be accessed.
+External lockboxes only supports a disk device with a single APFS Container containing at least one mountable APFS Volume.
+Locker Room accesses the external disk's APFS Container physical store via the filehandle that is exposed at `/dev/` while the disk device is connected.

 #### Encryption